VRGroupRWTH/cudaCompress/README.md

 ### FAQ

-- In `Debug` mode, an assertion happens upon compression.
+- I get the following assertion: `Assertion failed: numRows <= 1 || rowPitch <= plan->m_rowPitches[0]`
-    This may happen due to non-power-of-2 dataset extents.
-This assertion won't happen in `Release` and can be circumvented by using power-of-2 datasets.
+    Not all dataset dimensions are equally safely supported by cudaCompress.
+This assertion typically only happens in `Debug` mode and can be ignored by using `RelWithDebInfo` / `Release` or circumvented by power-of-2-dimensions.
-- Upon compression errors/warnings are thrown that the Huffman table design failed.
+- I get the following warning: `WARNING: distinctSymbolCount == 9225 > 1024, huffman table design failed.`
-    This may happen because of the quantization step size or the huffman bits.
-First, try increasing the huffman bits as it is the simplest parameter.
+    In this case you should try to increase the huffman bits.
+If this does not work, try also other parameters, e.g., quantization step size.
 - How were the default values chosen?
     The default values were taken from the sample implementations of the original author (Treib) and have not been changed.